Leonardo-Blanger/bmp280-iio/README.md

 This project provides a Linux kernel driver for the Bosch BMP280 temperature and pressure sensor.
 It exposes the sensor data through the Linux IIO (Industrial I/O) subsystem, making it easy to integrate with existing tools and libraries.
 It also supports IIO triggered buffers.

 This project was designed with full support for Device Tree Overlays, so it can be reconfigured to work on any platform by simply editing the overlay file.
-That being said, it was only tested on a Raspberry Pi 5.
+That being said, it was only tested on a Raspberry Pi 5, with a BMP280 sensor connected over I2C.

 ## Overview